chombo-discharge/chombo-discharge/doc/sphinx/source/ClassAPI.rst

 .. literalinclude:: links/cell_tagger.options

 In the above, the user may define an arbitrary number of boxes in which tagging is *allowed*.
 If you do not specify a box, i.e. if ``num_boxes`` is zero, tagging is allowed everywhere.
 If specify one or more boxes, the ``boxN_lo`` and ``boxN_hi`` parameters indicate the valid tagging regions.
 Note that the boxes are not level-specific, since this is controlled through *coarsen_cell* and *refine_cell*, respectively.
+Again, we remark that :ref:`Chap:cell_tagger` is an abstract class, which means that these options are passed in through the *derived* class.

 .. _Chap:geo_coarsener: